The 5 Best Nikon FM10 Lenses

-The Nikon 28mm f/2.8 Series E lens is a inexpensive option.
-It is attractive to use on the FM10 on account of the low cost and ease that the lens can be come across.
+The Nikon 28mm f/2.8 Series E lens is a less expensive alternative.
+It is attractive to use on the FM10 because of the affordable price and ease at which the lens can be found.

 Alternative Wide Angle Lenses

-In terms of cost, the correlation is easy to understand.
-The larger the field of view, the costlier the lens will likely be.
+In terms of price, the relationship is straightforward.
+The greater the field of view, the more expensive the lens will probably be.
 Larger apertures also go for considerably more.

 Portrait & Telephoto Lens

-The 85mm focal length was not as widely used as it is today in 1995 when the MMDOEL was originally released.
-100mm or 135mm focal lengths were more prevalent due to their cheaper price.
+The 85mm focal length wasn’t as commonly used as it is today in DDATE when the MMDOEL was originally produced.
+135mm or 100mm focal lengths were more widely used thanks to their more affordable price.

-Like all the other Series E lenses mentioned, the 100mm f/2.8 hits an appropriate balance of performance, functionality, and cost.
-That's why it was favored when introduced and why a large number of copies are offered on the used market.
+Like all the other Series E lenses mentioned, the 100mm f/2.8 hits a good balance of performance, functionality, and cost.
+That’s why it was sought after when released and why a lot of copies are offered on the used market.

 Nikon Nikkor 135mm f/2.8 Lens

-The "vintage" look of this lens comes from the focal length combined with the lens only having 4 elements.
+The “vintage” look of the Nikkor 135mm f/2.8 comes from the focal length combined with the lens only containing 4 elements.

-1965 was the year the initial version of the lens was introduced.
-There's a total of 6 versions of the lens, only the last two versions being suitable for the FM10.
+1965 was when the initial version of the lens was introduced.
+There’s a total of 6 versions of the lens, with only the last two being suitable for the FM10.

-If you go looking for a copy of the lens, the compatible lenses will be listed as Ai-S or Ai.
+If you go looking for a copy of the lens, the compatible versions will be listed as Ai-S or Ai.

 Alternative Telephoto Lenses

-There is no shortage of alternative telephoto lenses to choose from.
-Focal lengths longer than 135mm and 85mm lenses will be high-priced.
+There are plenty of alternative telephoto lenses to pick from.
+Focal lengths longer than 135mm and 85mm lenses will be highly-priced.